Axiverse Lampposts: Introduction

-At the same time, explicit compactification studies indicate that axion potentials in controlled regimes can be substantially less rich than suggested by some bottom-up ensembles.
-For example, Ref.~\cite{Gendler:2023hwg} finds that in a large sample of type IIB orientifolds in a perturbatively controlled regime, the number of distinct axion minima per geometry is typically small, reflecting the sparsity of the leading charge matrix and the exponential suppression of subleading terms.
-Yet these results are tied to specific corners of moduli space and simplified treatments of moduli stabilization~\cite{Halverson:2018cio,Halverson:2019cmy,Gendler:2023kjt}.
+At the same time, explicit compactification studies indicate that axion potentials in controlled regimes can be substantially less rich than suggested by the most general bottom-up ensembles.
+In bottom-up effective theories, the charge matrix can be made essentially arbitrarily rich: one may introduce instantons through generalized KSVZ-type matter sectors that couple to different axion combinations, thereby populating the charge matrix with few restrictions (see e.g.\ the construction in Ref.~\cite{Cyncynates:2023esj}).
+On the other hand, Ref.~\cite{Gendler:2023hwg} finds that in a large sample of type IIB orientifolds in a perturbatively controlled regime, the number of distinct axion minima per geometry is typically small, reflecting the sparsity of the leading charge matrix and the exponential suppression of subleading terms.
+This does not mean that axion landscapes are generically sparse, but rather that richness is not automatic in the currently best-controlled corners of string moduli space.
+Moreover, these conclusions are tied to specific corners of moduli space and simplified treatments of moduli stabilization~\cite{Halverson:2018cio,Halverson:2019cmy,Gendler:2023kjt}.
 Whether more complete stabilization mechanisms populate ensembles with different degrees of hierarchy, sparsity, and mixing remains an open question, motivating intermediate approaches that incorporate robust UV features while retaining flexibility in the low-energy statistical structure.

 In this paper we take such an intermediate, ensemble-based view.
 We consider the most general multi-axion Lagrangian consistent with the discrete axion shift symmetries,

 neglecting field dependence of the positive-definite kinetic matrix $\bm K$.
 Here $\bm r_i$ are integer charge vectors, $\delta_i$ are constant phases, and $\bm \theta$ denotes the $N$ dimensionless axions in the fundamental basis where $2\pi$ periodicities are manifest.